reminia/translateit-btn/README.md

 * selector, html element selector in which the content will be translated.
 * options:
-  * lang, array of languages to be selected, default to `['English', 'Chinese', 'French']`
+  * lang, array of languages to be selected, default to `['English', 'Chinese', 'French']`.
-  * endpoint, the remote endpoint to accept translate request, default to `http://localhost:8080/translate`
+  * endpoint, the remote endpoint to accept translate request, default to `http://localhost:8080/translate`.

 Wanner to customize the css style, overwrite the default [one](src/style/translateit-btn.css).